Tory Burch Wants To Make 'Everyday Sublime' At New York Fashion Week

-New York: Striding down the runway to music from The Cure and Joy Division on Monday, models at New York Fashion Week paraded skirts inspired by lampshades -- US designer Tory Burch's celebration of making "the everyday sublime".
+(MENAFN- Jordan Times) NEW YORK - Striding down the runway to music from The Cure and Joy Division on Monday, models at New York Fashion Week paraded skirts inspired by lampshades - US designer Tory Burch's celebration of making“the everyday sublime”.

 “I wanted sharp corners, but... the skirt actually comes off and it folds up into nothing, is almost like origami,” she said, celebrating the 20th anniversary of her brand.